aalexa201222/C.I.M-Biomedical-Warehouse-Stock-Tracker/README.md

 ## Accessing the Prototype

 Step 1: Download the project folder or clone the Project Repository
-Step 2: Copy the path of the landingpage.html file in the Project Folder Step 3: Paste it on the URL bar of a browser
+Step 2: Copy the path of the landingpage.html file in the Project Folder <br>
+Step 3: Paste it on the URL bar of a browser

 ## User Guide: Main Screens and Features of ParkPick